aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 Basic connectivity between the Ansible host and the routers must be established before Ansible can be used to push configurations.
 You must configure the following on all routers:

 - A hostname configured purely for ease of understanding.
-- An IP enabled interface - in this example the dedicated out-of-band management interface is used.
+- An IP enabled interface - in this example, the dedicated out-of-band management interface is used.
 - A username and password with the proper access privileges.

 Below is the basic configuration file for `p1`: